Bad Bunny: Sexuality

-In support of LGBT rights, Bad Bunny criticized a tweet by reggaeton artist Don Omar considered to be homophobic in January 2019.
-During a performance on The Tonight Show Starring Jimmy Fallon in February 2020, he called attention to the murder of transgender woman Alexa Negrón Luciano in Puerto Rico by wearing a shirt with the words "They Killed Alexa.
-Not a Man in a Skirt", referencing news reports that had misgendered the victim.
-Ricky Martin has stated that Bad Bunny "has become an icon for the Latin queer community" due to his support of gay and transgender Latinos as well as his embrace of drag culture.
-Bad Bunny was recognized for his allyship in 2023 by queer advocacy organization GLAAD when Ricky Martin presented him with the Vanguard Award for allyship at the 34th GLAAD Media Awards.
+In January 2019, Martínez criticized Don Omar's homophobic social media post aimed at Ozuna.
+During a February 2020 performance on The Tonight Show Starring Jimmy Fallon, he called attention to the murder of transgender woman Alexa Negrón Luciano in Puerto Rico by wearing a shirt with the words "They Killed Alexa.
+Not a Man in a Skirt", referencing news reports that misgendered the victim.
+Ricky Martin described Martínez as "an icon for the Latin queer community" due to his support of LGBTQ Latinos as well as his embrace of drag culture.
+At the 2022 MTV Video Music Awards, Martínez kissed a male dancer during his performance of "Tití Me Preguntó".
+He received the GLAAD Vanguard Award from Martin during the 34th GLAAD Media Awards in recognition for his allyship.